truefoundry/mcp-servers/simple-calculator-mcp/README.md

 # Simple Calculator MCP Server

 A Model Context Protocol (MCP) server that provides basic mathematical operations.
-This can be considered a template to create your custom MCP Server.
+This server demonstrates how to create a custom MCP server using FastMCP with health monitoring capabilities.

 ## Quick Start